healeycodes/healeycodes.com/posts/building-and-solving-sokoban.md

 ]
 ```

-To move the player around the level, direction coordinates are passed to the game object in XY notation e.g. right is `[0, 1]`.
+To move the player around the level, direction coordinates are passed to the [game object](https://github.com/healeycodes/sokoban/blob/main/game/index.ts) in XY notation e.g. right is `[0, 1]`.
 If the move is legal (only one box can be pushed at a time), it's applied to the internal level state.
-As players and boxes have two states, on goal and off goal, there's some thorny logic to place the correct characters.
+During a move, there's some thorny logic to place the correct characters because players and boxes have two states, on goal and off goal.

 A history of level states is also stored to enable undo/reset functionality.
 This is pretty important when a player is 100 moves deep in a puzzle and hits a deadlock.